aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/using-charts-to-represent-sequential-data/_index.md

 url: /java/using-charts-to-represent-sequential-data/
 ---

-LINQ Reporting Engine allows you to use charts to represent your sequential data.
+LINQ Reporting Engine enables you to use charts to represent your sequential data.
 To declare a chart that is going to be populated with data dynamically within your template, do the following steps:

 1. Add a chart to your template at the place where you want it to appear in a result document.
 1. Configure the appearance of the chart.